 - 1. Select New SSFEP project from the Home page. - 2.
-Enter a project name, select your remote server, and select a project location file folder on the remote server.
+Enter a project name, and select the remote server where compute jobs will run.
 Typical SSFEP simulations produce output files in excess of 20 GB, so please select a project location file folder with appropriate storage capacity.

-Next, select a protein PDB file and a ligand file.
+Next, select a protein PDB file and a ligand file as described in File and directory selection.
 The ligand should be aligned to the binding pocket in the accompanying protein PDB file.
 We recommend cleaning your PDB file before use, incuding keeping only those protein chains that are necessary for the simulation, removing all unnecessary ligands, renaming non-standard residues, filling in missing atomic positions, and, if desired, modeling in missing loops.

 If the GUI detects missing non-hydrogen atoms, non-standard residue names, or non-contiguous residue numbering, it will inform the user and provide a button labeled "Fix?".

 If this button is clicked, a new PDB file with these problems fixed and with fixed added to the base name will be created and used in the SSFEP simulation.